hsn-baqshi/hsn-baqshi/README.md

 - 👋 Hi, I’m @hsn-baqshi.
 I am an engineer, artist and developer
 - 👀 I’m interested in Game Development, Data Science, video games, cars, and sciences in general
-- 🌱 I’m currently working a RTS game
+- 🌱 I’m currently working on a RTS game
 - 💞️ I’m looking to collaborate on game development and AI
 - 📫 You can reach me @ albaqshiha@gmail.com